 It is generally traversed from Ouray to Telluride

 The western trailhead is at Valley View Parking Area which is just east of Idarodos Pandora Mill Building.

 The road from the trailhead heading east to the San Miguel County border is open to unlicensed OHVs as long as the driver has a valid drivers license.

 Note: Colorado residents must register their off-highway vehicle with the Colorado State Parks (303) 866-3437.
 Non-residents are not required to register in Colorado, if they are registered in their home states.
 All off-highway vehicles must have an approved muffler and spark arrester.
 These requirements are subject to change so make sure to contact the Colorado State Parks prior to using your off-highway vehicle.

-Overall, Black Bear Pass is the 9th most popular OHV & 4WD Jeep Trail of all 61 OHV Driving in Colorado.
+Overall, Black Bear Pass is the 9th most popular OHV & 4wd jeep trail of all 61 OHV routes in Colorado.